 This tool will come in handy when finding a time that works for all of your bridesmaids to go dress shopping, or when you want to find the best time for your bachelorette party.
 Doodle makes it so easy to find a mutually convenient time without having to send a gazillion emails back and forth to each other.
 You simply list the dates and times that work for you and generate a link to invite others to check off the dates that work for them, too.
 Once everyone has marked their dates just choose the date with the most green!
 Click here to access Doodle.

 Use Google Docs and Sheets to keep track of lists and expenses.
 You’ll be happy you did!
 You’ll be able to alphabetize your guest list easily, add up expenses without picking up a calculator, keep track of music favorites, and even keep track of meal requests.
 AND you’ll be able to share these documents with your fiancé, maid of honor, and anyone else who is helping you plan the big day.
-Check out this link.
+If you’re into spreadsheets, check out this link.

 One of the most important things you should do is open a separate email account for wedding-related emails.
 You’ll soon be asked for your email address everywhere you turn and you want to make sure your personal inbox doesn’t explode.
 By having a separate email for wedding stuff you’ll be able to keep everything organized.
 Be sure to make a “label” for each vendor so you can keep track of all communications.
 You can also color code and filter incoming mail into labels.